 Most people erroneously conflate meat, fish and milk (the foods) with the animals that produce them (the production technology).
 Even the names of many of these foods imply an inseparable link to the animal technology we’ve historically used to produce them.
 It turns out that consumers love meat, fish and dairy foods not because they come from animals, but in spite of the fact that they come from animals.
 To most consumers, the fact that we currently use animals to produce these foods is not a valued feature, but a necessary (or so we’ve assumed) evil.

-Not only are animals not the only way to produce world’s favorite foods; they aren’t even the best way.
-Until today, the only technology we’ve known that can turn plants into meat has been animals.
+Not only are animals not the only way to produce the world’s favorite foods; they aren’t even the best way.
+Until today, the only technology we’ve known that can turn plants into meat has been animals' biological systems.
 But cows, pigs, chicken and fish didn’t evolve to be eaten.
-They’re terribly inefficient at turning plants into meat, and there’s no reason to think they’ve even come close to reaching the potential for deliciousness in meat.
+They’re terribly inefficient (opens in a new tab)at turning plants into meat, and there’s no reason to think they’ve even come close to reaching the potential for deliciousness in meat.

 Six years ago it was only a hypothesis, but today we know that by understanding and optimizing the molecular mechanisms that underlie the deliciousness of meat, we will be able to transform natural ingredients from plants into meat that outperforms the best beef from a cow — not just in sustainability, cost and nutritional value, but in flavor, texture, craveability and even “meatiness.”